thin-edge/thin-edge.io/docs/src/operate/c8y/smartrest_templates.md

 If you don't receive a message, then check the following:
 * Check your SmartREST definition in Cumulocity IoT.
 The definition must be defined per Cumulocity IoT Tenant!
-* Check that the thin-edge.io config has been updated to subscribe to the related SmartREST topic.
+* Check that the %%te%% config has been updated to subscribe to the related SmartREST topic.
 Maybe you forgot to run:

     ```
     sudo tedge reconnect c8y